thuitaw/aws-utils/README.md

 # aws-utils
-A collection of simple python modules that interact with various aws services Is intended to be a pip installable package.
+A collection of simple python modules that interact with various aws services.
+This Is intended to be a pip installable package.
+Its has nice abstractions of boto, the de facto python library for interfacing with aws services